dreamcatcher-tech/network/Inbox/2025-06-27 1357 installing napps.md

 could copy in the frame into the napp using a transclude ?

 so for now, keep the frames and the napps separated.

+upgrade function of the napp napp (aka nappman) to go update all the versions.